Ai Accountant

 Data quality issues

 Inconsistent bank formats and historical gaps are common.
-Start with recent clean files, then backfill once steady state is achieved.
+Start with recent clean files.
+Then backfill once steady state is achieved.

 Integration complexity